neherlab/2019_Puller_SiteSpecificGTR/README.md

 # Inference of site specific GTR models

 The majority of the steps described below make use of the HPC infrastructure at sciCore of the University of Basel.
-Jobs were submitted to a slurm based compute cluster and the corresponding scripts are given here for reference purposes only.
+Jobs were submitted to a slurm based compute cluster and the corresponding scripts are given here for reference purposes only (see below).

 ## Simulated data generation